ReferEverything: Towards Segmenting Everything We Can Speak of in Videos: Experiments

 \subsection{Ablation analysis}

-In this section, we analyze our proposed approach of transferring generative representations to the task of RVS.
-We report results on one representative RVOS benchmark (Ref-YTB) and on our new Ref-VPS.
-Note that for efficiency we fine-tune all the models on a subset of image and video data (12000 samples) so the numbers are lower than those reported in the previous section.
+We now assess how effectively our \methodname transfers generative representations to RVS.
+We report results on the in-distribution Ref-YTB dataset and our Ref-VPS benchmark, using the MS-1.4B variant of our model.
+We further ablate the effect of the generative pre-training strategy in the supplementary.
+For efficiency, we train our model on a reduced subset of $\sim$12K image and video samples for these experiments, which accounts for the slightly lower performance compared to the full-data results reported above.

-\smallsec{Generative pre-training.} We begin by evaluating the effect of the generative pre-training strategy in Table~\ref{tab:ablation-backbone}.
-Firstly, we design a frame-level baseline that fine-tunes StableDiffusion~\citep{blattmann2023stable} on every frame individually (row 1 in the table).
-While this variant has no temporal modeling capacity, its architecture is similar to UNINEXT~\citep{yan2023universal} - the state-of-the-art approach for RVOS.
-Interestingly, it strongly under-performs compared to our best video-based variant not only on our Ref-VPS but also on the object-centric Ref-YTB benchmark.
-These results demonstrate that, despite the fact that images are the dominant data source in generative pre-training, fine-tuning StableDiffsuion for video generation is crucial for learning an effective representation for tracking.

-Next, we compare several strategies for learning video diffusion models.
-We begin by studying two variants of the VideoCrafter model~\citep{chen2023videocrafter1,chen2024videocrafter2} (denoted as VideoCrafter-1 and VideoCrafter-2 in Table~\ref{tab:ablation-backbone}).
-They are both trained on 600M images from LAION~\citep{schuhmann2022laion} and 10-20M Internet videos.
-However, VideoCrafter-2 is further tuned to increase the quality of the generated samples.
-Our findings indicate that this fine-tuning step leads to significant performance gains across both benchmarks.
-This suggests that improving the quality of video generation models can directly translate to enhanced performance in our video segmentation framework.

-Finally, we evaluate ModelScope~\citep{wang2023modelscope}, which is trained on larger LAION 2B and a comparable amount of video samples (last row in Table~\ref{tab:ablation-backbone}).
-This model delivers performance comparable to the best version of VideoCrafter on the Ref-YTB benchmark, while demonstrating superior generalization to more challenging concepts in Ref-VPS.
-These results further highlight that both large-scale pre-training on image data as well as learning to model video-language interactions are crucial components for robust RVS representation learning.
+\smallsec{Is supervising in the latent space important?} We evaluate the effectiveness of our key design decision to supervise mask prediction in the latent space of the frozen VAE decoder in Table~\ref{tab:ablation-decode}.
+Instead of the latent space, we supervised the masks in the raw pixels space (RGB) by propagating the gradients through the VAE decoder (rows two and three in the table).
+This increases memory requirements during training, forcing a lower $256\times256$ input resolution to fit on an A100 GPU.
+The results show that latent-space supervision is crucial for maintaining generalization, as evidenced by the performance drop of the RGB-based variants on Ref-VPS, even when the VAE decoder is additionally finetuned.